We are at the precipice of a crisis in our art.

 - Seek funding for book production

-- Any single photographer, project organizer, or group of photographers 18 years or older is eligible to apply.
+- Any single photographer, project organizer, or group of artists 18 years or older is eligible to apply.

 - There is no limit to the number of project ideas an individual can submit, however each project must be submitted in a separate application.

 The goal of offering a grant of this size is to motivate a large volume of photographers to think about their work, their target audience, and how to best engage them.
 In the initial application, photographers/project organizers must submit a description (500 words or less) of their project idea and a $25 application fee.
 Applications for the 2017 grant cycle will open in the spring.

 Five to ten finalists (chosen by the Executive and Assistant Directors of Crusade for Art and approved by the Board of Directors) will be invited to submit a full application.
 The full application requires applicants to include a detailed project description, timeline, budget, projected audience reach and expected impact of the program.
 There is no additional application fee for finalist applications.